jacobdbrown4/jacob_brown/_pages/log.md

   * finish Bootcamp Vivado activities
   * figure out what to do next for SpyDrNet
 * **Monday**:
+  * tools meetings
+  * worked on making a function to look at the paths in a circuit and compare it with itself after TMR (to see if the paths still exist).
+Basic way to check TMR tool
 * **Tuesday**:
 * **Wednesday**:
 * **Thursday**: